l3uddz/cloudplow/README.md

   - In the example above, this is the `gdrive:/downloads/torrents` path.

 `"sync_interval"`: How often to execute the sync, in hours.
-Only applies when cloudplow is being ran as a service (see [here](#automatic-scheduled)).
+Only applies when Cloudplow is being ran as a service (see [here](#automatic-scheduled)).

 `"tool_path"`: Which binary to use to execute the sync.

-  - When using the `local` service, this will be the rclone binary path.
+  - When using the `local` service, this will be the Rclone binary path.

   - When using `scaleway`, this will be the binary path of the `scw` tool.